‘The Walking Dead’ Season 9: Episode 14 Set To Be A Tearjerker After Rick Grimes Tribute Spotted

 Fans have been eagerly awaiting Episode 14 of AMC’s The Walking Dead Season 9 thanks to the title and synopsis indicating that the mystery of Daryl and Michonne’s scars will finally be revealed.
 However, some fans have also noticed a heartbreaking tribute to Rick in the promotional stills for the episode.

-Episode 14 of The Walking Dead Season 9 is titled “Scars” and the synopsis indicates that “secrets from the past are revealed.”
+Episode 14 of The Walking Dead Season 9 is titled “Scars,” and the synopsis indicates that “secrets from the past are revealed.”
 As a result of these clues, many fans are speculating that the backstory involving the X-shaped scars on Michonne (Danai Gurira) and Daryl Dixon (Norman Reedus) will be revealed on Sunday.

 Images of a pregnant Michonne are also indicative that this episode will contain flashbacks to the time after Rick Grimes (Andrew Lincoln) was taken by helicopter to safety with Jadis’ (Pollyanna McIntosh) group.
-As was revealed after the massive time jump, Michonne was pregnant when Rick went missing and she is now the mother to RJ (Antony Azor).
+As was revealed after the massive time jump, that Michonne was pregnant when Rick went missing and she is now the mother to RJ (Antony Azor).

 However, as Comic Book points out, these images also contain a tribute to Rick.